aadcg/lisp-unit2/README.md

-## lisp-unit
+## lisp-unit2

-*lisp-unit* is a Common Lisp library that supports unit testing.
-It is an extension of the [library written by Chris Riesbeck][orig].
+*lisp-unit2* is a Common Lisp library that supports unit testing.
+It is a new version of a library of the [lisp-unit library written by Chris Riesbeck][orig].
 There is a long history of testing packages in Lisp, usually called "regression" testers.
 More recent packages in Lisp and other languages have been inspired by [JUnit for Java][JUnit].

 Recently longtime users at Acceleration.net felt motivated to refactor significantly, attempting to make some broad improvements to the library